 When it comes to the wealthy, there’s often a belief that they’re rich because they were born into money.
-While that’s certainly true for many, it isn’t the case across the board.
+While that’s certainly true for some, it isn’t the case across the board.

-Many of the wealthy have had to work their way up to being rich and to do so they’ve had to adopt a different set of habits from most other people.
+Many of the wealthy have had to work their way up to it and to do so they’ve had to adopt a different set of habits from most other people.

 We can learn a lot from the wealthy, at least those among them who had to create the wealth they now enjoy.
 More precisely, it’s the habits that got them to where they are that we need to focus on and learn from.